 These House and Senate committees play crucial roles in shaping food safety regulations, appropriating funds for related programs, and overseeing the implementation of food safety measures within the USDA.

 In the U.S. Congress, several committees oversee food safety and inspection services under the United States Department of Agriculture (USDA).
-The primary committees involved are:
+The primary committees involved are listed below.

 1. Committee on Agriculture: This committee has primary responsibility for legislation related to farming, nutrition, and agriculture in general.
 It oversees issues related to food safety, including the inspection of meat, poultry, and processed egg products.